aammd/Habitat_Filtering/MS/OrgSize.md

 disperse further than larger organisms; amongst these microscopic organisms, the smallest disperse the furthest.
-The classic "everything is everywhere and the environment selects" hypothesis of Baas Becking [-@BaasBecking1934] suggests that smaller organisms are not limited by biogeographic barriers but instead are found globally, emerging from resistant stages in favorable environments [@Huszar2015].
+The classic "everything is everywhere and the environment selects" hypothesis of Baas Becking [-@BaasBecking1934] suggests that smaller organisms are not limited by dispersal barriers or distance but instead are found globally, emerging from resistant stages in favorable environments [@Huszar2015].
 Many bacteria and zooplankton have passive dispersal, traveling long distances by wind or water currents, or by phoresy.
 In contrast, larger animals (but not larger plants) usually have active dispersal; for example, adult insects actively choose sites to oviposit.
-At the scale of landscapes, active dispersal could result in a close association between distribution and environmental variables, assuming that active dispersal is adapted to maximize fitness.
+At the scale of landscapes, active dispersal could result in a close association between distribution and environmental variables, assuming that active dispersal behaviour is adapted to maximize fitness.
 However, at continental and global scales, the limited distances covered by active dispersers might prevent larger animals from reaching suitable places.
 This would weaken the association between environment and distribution for larger